 In addition to Regroover, another third-party audio-to-MIDI tool as well is GrooveExtractor.
 According to its creators, it will also allow you to access the rhythmic DNA of your drum loops:

 GrooveExtractor transcribes a drum loop recording into five components: bass drum, snare drum, close hihat, open hihat/cymbal and tom-toms.
 The transcription result is represented as General MIDI file.
 Extract the groove you like and turn into your own creation!

 For more information, visit http://lesound.io/product/grooveextractor/.

 There are other options out there, but those two seem well-suited for the job.
-We have no relationship with either company and are recommending both software options based on what we’ve heard from users and gathered from some light usage.
+We have no relationship with either company.
+We are recommending both software options based on what we’ve heard from users and gathered from some light usage.